 - To earn achievement points based on your performance rate, you must first meet the two data submission thresholds.
 When selecting quality measures, look for measures where you are most likely to a) satisfy the case minimum of 20 patients, b) satisfy the 70% data submission threshold, and c) achieve a high performance rate.

 - Make sure you’re using the current version of this chart.
-If you’ve printed this table, always check aao.org/medicare/benchmarks in order to make sure you’re using the most current version.
-Otherwise take advantage of the table’s electronic version for live links, including those in column 2 for the measure specifications.
-Remember, the specifications vary depending on which reporting pathway you are using.
+If you’ve printed this table, always check to make sure you’re using the most current version.

 - Check your data mapping.
-If you are reporting via IRIS Registry - EHR integration, you can only report a measure if the relevant data elements can be extracted from the EHR system.
-There is a June 1 deadline to select measures for data mapping, and Sept.
-30 is the last day to request mapping refinements for those measures.
+If you are reporting via IRIS Registry–EHR integration, you can only report a measure if the relevant data elements can be extracted from the EHR system.
+There is a July 1 deadline to select measures for data mapping, and Oct.
+31 is the last day to request mapping refinements for those measures.
 If mapping is successful, you should check your mapping regularly throughout the year.

 DISCLAIMER AND LIMITATION OF LIABILITY: Meeting regulatory requirements is a complicated process involving continually changing rules and the application of judgment to factual situations.
 The Academy does not guarantee or warrant that regulators and public or private payers will agree with the Academy’s information or recommendations.
 The Academy shall not be liable to you or any other party to any extent whatsoever for errors in, or omissions from, any such information provided by the Academy, its employees, agents, or representatives.